 For "pricing-tiers-2026.pdf", quote one sentence from page 1 verbatim.

-If it can list the file but can’t quote, retrieval is finding the filename in metadata but not the body — re-upload almost always fixes this.
+If it can list the file but can’t quote it, retrieval found the filename in metadata but not the body — re-uploading almost always fixes this.

 How to confirm the fix